Patelis-GM/Ebay-Clone-Backend/README.md

 # eBay Clone Backend
-This project is a backend implementation of an eBay clone developed as part of the course "Web Application Technologies" at the Department of Informatics and Telecommunications of the National and Kapodistrian University of Athens.
+This project is a backend implementation of an eBay clone.
 It follows the Controller Service Repository pattern, providing a structured and modular approach to building a robust web application's backend.

 The API's endpoints can be found [here](https://github.com/Patelis-GM/Ebay-Clone-Backend/tree/master/src/main/java/silkroad/controllers).